RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Experiments

 VLMs are typically pre-trained on a large, predefined dataset and have their parameters fixed upon the completion of pre-training.
 However, given the dynamic nature of the world, the static pre-training dataset may not adequately encompass the knowledge required for specific downstream tasks.
 To address this gap, continual pre-training is employed to integrate new knowledge into an existing model by incorporating domain-specific data and adhering to the established pre-training paradigm.

-Our study adopts continual pre-training to investigate the relationship between the scale of domain-specific data and performance enhancements in the CLIP model.
-We examine the influence of our innovative RSTeller dataset on model performance.
+Our study adopts continual pre-training to assess the effectiveness of the proposed dataset, evaluate its individual components, and investigate the relationship between the scale of domain-specific data and performance improvements in the CLIP model.
 Known challenges associated with training exclusively on new domain data include significant performance degradation due to catastrophic forgetting and potential overfitting.
 To mitigate these challenges, our experiments incorporate data from the original domains, specifically LAION-10M, throughout the continual pre-training process.
 We consistently sample one-third of the data from LAION-10M for each training batch while the rest are sampled from the RS domain.
 This technique is applied across all our experiments to ensure balanced training and maintain model stability.
+Additionally, the effectiveness of this technique is validated the second experiment.

-We analyzed two versions of CLIP models: ViT-B/32 and ViT-L/14.
-The ViT-B configuration utilizes 12 transformer layers and 12 attention heads, whereas the ViT-L configuration comprises 24 transformer layers and 16 attention heads.
-The denominations /32 and /14 represent the respective patch sizes, which are $32 \times 32$ and $14 \times 14$ pixels, processed by the model tokenizer.
-Initial model setups are derived from various checkpoints, including those from the OpenCLIP project \citep{ilharco_gabriel_2021_5143773} trained on the LAION-2B dataset \citep{schuhmann2022laionb}, which provides a baseline of regularly pre-trained models on generic web-based image-text data.
-Additionally, we utilized checkpoints commonly employed by the industrial community, trained on LAION-400M \citep{schuhmann2021laion}, WIT \citep{radford2021learning}, and DataComp \citep{NEURIPS2023_56332d41}, to ascertain the benefits conferred by our RSTeller dataset in the RS domain.
-A brief comparison of the data amount among these datasets and all the checkpoints used in our experiments are presented in Table \ref{tab: pretrained datasets}.
-The model checkpoints are represented by the identifier used in the OpenCLIP repository \citep{ilharco_gabriel_2021_5143773}.
+We evaluated two versions of the CLIP model: ViT-B/32 and ViT-L/14.
+The ViT-B model uses 12 transformer layers and 12 attention heads, while ViT-L has 24 transformer layers and 16 attention heads.
+The numbers /32 and /14 refer to the patch sizes, $32 \times 32$ and $14 \times 14$ pixels, respectively, processed by the model tokenizer.
+We used the standard OpenCLIP implementation \citep{ilharco_gabriel_2021_5143773} and initialized the model with four pre-trained checkpoints: the official OpenAI CLIP pre-trained on WIT \citep{radford2021learning}, models trained on LAION-400M \citep{schuhmann2021laion}, DataComp \citep{NEURIPS2023_56332d41}, and LAION-2B \citep{schuhmann2022laionb}.
+A comparison of the dataset sizes and model checkpoints used is provided in Table \ref{tab: pretrained datasets}.
+The model checkpoints are represented by the identifier used in the OpenCLIP repository.